jorgenponder/whos-talking/README.md

 ## Benchmarks

-30 minutes of split audio seemed to give about 110MB wav files.
+30 minutes of split audio seemed to give about 110MB of wav files.

+On an AMD Ryzen 4000 series 5 laptop:

 The time to split the file into 320 segments was 6 minutes.
 This included converting from 44.1KHz aac.

-The time to speaker identify the speaker in 320 segments was 5 minutes looking for one speaker.
+The time to identify one speaker only, across 320 segments was 4½ minutes with a 27s identifying file.

+With a 6s identifying file, it took 2½ minutes
+The 6s file had one difference that could go either way, compared to the 27s file

+With a 3s identifying file, it took 2 minutes
+The 3s file had one false negative, and one that could go either way (same as the 6s file), compared to the 27s file

+Using a different 3s file, there was one false negative.
+A different one than with the first 3s file.
+Possibly, this could mean that 3s is not enough to capture enough voice characteristics.

 An aac file at 16KHz seems to be 5x to 6x smaller than a wav file.
 So for long-time storage of audio segments, maybe aac can be an option.